 MBA Concentration: Entrepreneurship & New Business Development

-The brand new MBA concentration in Entrepreneurship and New Business Development focuses on the strategic issues faced by entrepreneurs starting new ventures in established industries or in industries that are being created or transformed by new emerging technologies.
+The MBA concentration in Entrepreneurship and New Business Development focuses on the strategic issues faced by entrepreneurs starting new ventures in established industries or in industries that are being created or transformed by new emerging technologies.
 These issues include the starting, financing, growing, and managing of a new venture - both for-profit or not-for-profit.
 The concentration courses will cover topics in cutting edge business models, technology development, intellectual property issues, financing options, cultural and human resource development and alliances.
 This entrepreneurial process will be studied within an international multicultural context.
 Students will also be equipped with the skills required to prepare a business plan and get their business started with a clear understanding of how to analyze a new venture opportunity, the resources needed, and the costs and challenges involved.

 Students choosing this concentration will complete the following courses (12 units total)

 - ENTR 6010: Entrepreneurship (3 units)

 - ENTR 6020: From Venture to IPO (3 units)

 - ENTR 6030: NGO’s - Management of Non Profits (2 units)

 - ENTR 6050: Creating a Business Plan (1 unit)